Ava-Vispilio/Deluminator/README.md

 Preprocessing & Feature Engineering
 - Standard NLP techniques: text cleaning, tokenization, stop-word removal, and lemmatization.
-- Utilized TF-IDF vectorization, word embeddings (Word2Vec, GloVe), and Transformer-based embeddings (BERT embeddings).

 Model Training & LLM Fine-Tuning
-- We started with baseline models like Logistic Regression for quick validation.
+- We started with baseline models like Simple Regression for quick validation.
-- Moved to deep learning architectures such as LSTMs and CNNs for textual classification.
+- We then move on to Binary Classificaiton
+- Fine-tuning: Early stopping to minise loss, AdamW, CrossEntropyLoss (Binary) / BCEWithLogitsLoss (Regression).

 Deployment & User Interaction
 - Added the percentage as to how likely it is to be fake news.